steveluper/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

 3. The first time Cloud Shell is started will require you to create a storage account.
 In our lab, you must click `Advanced` and enter an account name and share.

+4. **Skip to Step 9 if you have already deployed the AKS cluster.**
-4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
+5. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
     ```
     git clone https://github.com/Azure/blackbelt-aks-hackfest.git
     ```

-5. In the cloud shell, you are automatically logged into your Azure subscription. ```az login``` is not required.
+6. In the cloud shell, you are automatically logged into your Azure subscription. ```az login``` is not required.

-6. Verify your subscription is correctly selected as the default
+7. Verify your subscription is correctly selected as the default
     ```
     az account list
     ```

-7. Find your RG name
+8. Find your RG name

     ```
     az group list